arenaxr/arena-py/docs/beginner.md

-# Basic Example - The bare minimum you need to start using ARENA-py
+# Beginner Example - The bare minimum you need to start using ARENA-py

 ## Let's start by installing and importing the library
 ```shell